 - Full-time position (open to both tenura and non-tenure track faculty)

-- Demonstrates considerable interest in developing capacity for teaching diverse students in inclusive and equitable ways
+- Demonstrates high interest in developing capacity for teaching diverse students in inclusive and equitable ways

-- Potential for making a positive impact on the teaching culture in the home department, school/college,and broader campus community.
+- Potential for making a positive impact on the teaching culture in the home department, school/college, and/or broader campus community.